votca/votca/share/doc/methods.rst

 One can set a a cut-off for the potential, which can (and should) be lower than the range of the RDF.
 Number densities of the CG beads have to be provided.
-The RDF can be extrapolated by a built-in algorithm but the result should be checked to be meaningfull.
+The RDF can be extrapolated by a built-in algorithm but the result should be validated to be meaningful.
 One can choose to ignore the RISM formalism for the case of bonds in the CG representation (not recommended).
 The number of beads per molecule has to be provided.

 .. code:: xml